Résumé

 walt.klappert@aya.yale.edu

-Skills and Keywords: Chief Technical Officer, CTO, Vice President, Consultant, Program Director, Project Manager, Software Development Manager, Technology Lead, Integration & Vendor Manager, Inventor, Intellectual Property Expert, Entertainment Technology Consultant, International Representative, Professional Engineer, Consumer Electronics Standards, Software Programmer, Java, C++, C, Perl, HTML, JavaScript, Japanese Language and Korean Language.
+Skills and Keywords: Board Chair, Board Member, CEO, CTO, Vice President, Intellectual Property Expert, Patenting, Brainstorming, Inventor, Consultant, Expert Witness, Program Director, Project Manager, System Architect, Software Development Manager, Technology Lead, Integration & Vendor Manager, Entertainment Technology Consultant, Video and Cable TV Expert, International Representative, Professional Engineer, Consumer Electronics Standards, Profit, Non-profit, Software Programmer, Java, C++, C, Perl, HTML, JavaScript, Electroencephalography, Electromyography, Volunteer, Japanese Language and Korean Language.

-Consultant—Proposed and executed a project for 2 AOL Time Warner divisions on the next step in home entertainment.
-Also, reviewed Warner Bros.
+Consulting—Projects for 2 Time Warner divisions on what is next in home entertainment.
+Reviewed Warner Bros.
 Records (Burbank, CA) Video Asset Storage and Distribution System.

 Program Director—Ran Liberate Technologies’ (Silicon Valley & Seoul, Korea) End-to-End System Integration Program for Interactive Television for Liberate’s customer Broadband Solutions Incorporated (BSI) with Dreamcity in Seoul, Korea.
-Also, completed negotiations with Samsung and did Systems Integration and Testing Planing for GNI (China).
+Also, completed negotiations with Samsung and did Systems Integration and Testing Planning for the GNI company in China.

 Consultant—Consulted with Zyfer (a division of Odetics) on opportunities for their encryption technology in the Entertainment Industry.
 Also, consulted with iPlusTV on opportunities in South Korea in Interactive Television.